Announcement Regarding Visa Services

 The basic steps of the application process for a visa to the United States are as follows:

-- Complete the DS-160 application form online (you must fully answer all questions on the application) and print the one page confirmation sheet
+- Complete the DS-160 application form online (you must fully answer all questions on the application) and print the one page confirmation sheet.
+Please be sure to provide a valid email address so we can contact you if needed.

 - Make an appointment.
 Visit http://www.usvisa-info.com to obtain information about visa types, appointments and delivery of approved visas.

 6. On the day of your appointment, please come to the Embassy or Consulate General no earlier than 15 minutes prior to your appointment time.
-Applicants will be allowed into the consular section according to their appointment time.
-Children under 14 years of age and adults over the age of 80 are not required to appear for an interview and their applications may be submitted via Empost courier services.
-Please visit http://www.usvisa-info.com for additional information.
+Please do not bring any bags, briefcases, etc. with you when you come to the Embassy for your visa interview.
+Only applicants will be allowed into the consular section, according to their appointment time.
+Children under 14 years of age and adults over the age of 79 are not required to appear for an interview and their applications may be submitted via Empost courier services.
+Please visithttp://usvisa-info.com/en/selfservice for additional information.

 If your visa is approved, it will be available for pick up at the designated Empost courier location once the Embassy has finished processing your visa.